OCD

 Supporting Your Adolescent or Teenager with OCD

-Living with a teenager with obsessive-compulsive disorder can be hugely distressing, but there are things you can do to help support your child and in turn, manage the impact his or her disorder has on the rest of the family.
+Living with a teenager with obsessive-compulsive disorder can be challenging, but there are things you can do to help support your child and manage the impact his or her disorder has on the rest of the family.

 • Educate yourself – do the research and learn as much as you can about obsessive-compulsive disorder.
 Familiarize yourself with symptoms, treatment approaches, and ways to support your child.

 • Talk to your teen – be open and let your teen know you want to talk.
-Encourage your child to discuss his or her challenges, worries, etc. Important to remember is that you although you cannot force your teen to open up, you can let him or her know you are there when he or she is ready to talk.
+Encourage your child to discuss his or her challenges, worries, etc. It is important to remember that although you cannot force your teen to open up, you can let him or her know you are there when he or she is ready to talk.

-• Take care of yourself – having an adolescent or teenager with obsessive-compulsive disorder is bound to take a toll on your own mental health and well being.
-There will be times where you likely feel frustrated, angry, overwhelmed, and/or helpless.
+• Take care of yourself – having an adolescent or teenager with obsessive-compulsive disorder is bound to take a toll on your own mental health and well-being.
+There will be times when you likely feel frustrated, angry, overwhelmed, and/or helpless.
 Thus, it is vital you care for yourself.
 This may include identifying a support group and/or individual psychotherapist, reaching out to friends and family, incorporating self-care and ways to manage your stress, and getting adequate rest.

 • Model a healthy, balanced lifestyle – adolescents and teenagers learn from their parents.
 Developing and demonstrating a healthy lifestyle (in terms of sleeping, nourishing the body, socializing, self-care, etc.) can help encourage your child to do the same.